 crew as seen through the Mission Control monitor

-The current Wernher von Braun exhibit at the U.S. Space & Rocket Center does not address his to me rather obvious opportunism; it simply begins with his defection (they even display the bicycle that his brother supposedly used to alert the Americans).
+The current Wernher von Braun exhibit at the U.S. Space & Rocket Center does not address his rather obvious opportunism.
+It simply begins with his defection.
+They even display the bicycle that his brother supposedly used to alert the Americans.
 The exhibit shows him as this great scientist with vision and charisma, which he certainly was, but it would have been an exhibit with greater depth if it had also addressed his problematic past.
 After all, every hero has his faults.

 |My son rides the MAT (Multi-Axis-Trainer) at space camp.|